 Temporary fillings typically break or fall out within a month, so replacing them with permanent ones is of great importance.
 To protect them, for as long as your doctor has suggested, brush gently around the area and ensure you avoid chewing with the treated tooth.

 The cost of a temporary filling is typically included in the overall quote you’ll be provided with at your initial appointment.

 Permanent white fillings

-Unlike treating a newly formed caries, the replacement of a broken or lost filling is typically a completely pain-free procedure, which can be completed in just one visit.
+Unlike treating newly formed caries, replacing a broken or lost filling is typically a completely pain-free procedure, which can be completed in just one visit.